dpanshuarora/email-classifier/readme.md

 (1) It will ask for a gmail login id and password.\n (2) Grant modification permissions.\n
-(3) It will collect the latest emails and then classify them.\n (4) All travel emails will be labelled on the user's Gmail account.
+(3) It will collect the latest emails and then classify them./n (4) All travel emails will be labelled on the user's Gmail account.